-A distributed denial of service (DDoS) attack is basically a flood of illegitimate traffic that is sent to a network resource from an IP address or a group of IP addresses, rendering the network resource unavailable.
-A DDoS attack is a serious security threat facing all types of networks, from the simplest enterprise network to the most complex corporate network.
-Fortunately, NetFlow Analyzer can help you detect DDoS attacks and mitigate the harm they might otherwise cause.
+A distributed denial-of-service (DDoS) attack is a flood of illegitimate traffic that is sent to a network resource from an IP address or a group of IP addresses, rendering the network resource unavailable.
+A DDoS attack is a serious security threat that can affect all types of networks, from the simplest business network to the most complex corporate network.
+Fortunately, NetFlow Analyzer can help you detect DDoS attacks and mitigate the harm they can cause.

-Last month, an attack on a not secure NTP (Network Time Protocol) server was reported to be the largest DDoS attack ever, with an attack size of approximately 400 Gbps.
+Last month, an attack on an unsecured NTP server was reported to be the largest DDoS attack ever, with an attack size of approximately 400Gbps.
 The attackers used a technique called NTP reflection.
 They spoofed the source IP address of the sender, who periodically sent request packets to NTP servers for time sync.
 As a result, a large set of responses were sent by the NTP server to the spoofed address, causing temporary congestion on the network and reducing the resource availability.

-Mitigating DDoS Attacks with NetFlow Analyzer: One Customer’s Approach
+Mitigating DDoS attacks with NetFlow Analyzer: One customer’s approach

-How James Identifies DDoS Attacks
+How James identifies DDoS attacks

-In one recent episode, James used NetFlow Analyzer to analyze the abnormal spikes in his data center traffic (see image below).
+In one recent incident, James used NetFlow Analyzer to analyze the abnormal spikes in his data center traffic (see image below).
 By using NetFlow Analyzer’s alerting mechanism, he was able to identify the abnormalities and mitigate the DDoS attack easily.

-“Winding back the clock by say 4 or 5 years , I remember trying lots of software and evaluating lots of options with one goal in mind: find attack traffic and quickly identify the source and destination along with the protocol in near real time, enabling us to lower the time it took to deal with threats, relying on SNMP data for this purpose was useless,” said James.
+“Winding back the clock by say four or five years , I remember trying lots of software and evaluating lots of options with one goal in mind: find attack traffic and quickly identify the source and destination along with the protocol in near real time, enabling us to lower the time it took to deal with threats; relying on SNMP data for this purpose was useless,” said James.
 “In the end we chose ManageEngine NetFlow Analyzer, which provided a fantastic starting point for us in providing real-time visibility.
 While now we use NSFOCUS hardware mainly for DDoS detection and mitigation, we still to this day use ManageEngine Netflow Analyzer within our NOC.”